Posted on Saturday, June 14th, 2025 at 9:00 am

 So, what should your doctor provide for a strong LTD claim?
 First, you’ll need a detailed Attending Physician Statement (APS).
 The APS is a common form that insurers send to your doctor.
 It includes questions about your diagnosis, treatment, and how your condition impacts your function.
 A vague or incomplete attending physician statement for LTD can hurt your case.

-Make sure your doctor describes all of your symptoms clearly and states any specific work-related restrictions.
+Ensure your doctor describes your symptoms clearly and states any specific work-related restrictions.
 They should also note whether your condition is expected to improve.

 You’ll also need a Residual Functional Capacity (RFC) assessment.
 An RFC form for long-term disability measures your physical and mental ability to work.
 It asks your doctor to evaluate your ability to sit, stand, walk, lift or carry weight, and your ability to concentrate, remember things, and manage stress.